Erb3/markdown-builder/README.md

 # markdown-builder

-> Opinionated Rust crate for composing markdown documents.
+> Opinionated Rust crate for building markdown documents.

-This project is based off work by [mainrs](https://github.com/mainrs) for the [markdown-composer](https://github.com/mainrs/markdown-composer-rs) crate.
+This project is based of the [markdown-composer](https://github.com/mainrs/markdown-composer-rs) crate by [mainrs](https://github.com/mainrs).